glassroom/heinsen_attention/README.md

 ## How is this used at GlassRoom?

-We conceived and implemented this code as part of our proprietary work.
-Most of the original work we do at GlassRoom tends to be either proprietary in nature or tightly coupled to internal code, so we cannot share it with outsiders.
+We conceived and implemented our attention mechanism for proprietary use.
+Most of the original work we do at GlassRoom tends to be tightly coupled to internal code, so we cannot share it with outsiders.
 In this case, however, we were able to isolate our code and release it as stand-alone open-source software without having to disclose any key intellectual property.
 We hope others find our work and our code useful.